heyudude/DSMR-reader-import/README.md

     10. check the data you imported, just to be sure

 How does it work globally?
-Reading in CSV structure,
+- Reading in CSV structure,
-filter on the right 2 indexes
+- filter on the 2 indexes for the meters
-Remove redundant columns
+- Remove redundant columns
-Merge electricity and gas measurements import via the API
+- Merge electricity and gas measurements
+- import via the API

 Try it first with 1 date and then everything else